-The policies and proposals of this Neighbourhood Development Plan (NDP) are in general conformity with the Development Plan of its LPA's.
+The policies and proposals of this Neighbourhood Development Plan (NDP) review are in general conformity with the Development Plan of its LPAs.
 They set out the clear wishes of the community of Kirdford Parish in respect of the management and control of development to attain appropriate sustainable growth within the Kirdford Neighbourhood Plan Area.

-Once this NDP is adopted as part of the statutory development plan for the Kirdford Plan Area, it will be a primary consideration when determining planning applications within the Plan Area.
-In cases where a decision is sought on the basis of material considerations not in accord with the NDP, applicants and appellants have to clearly demonstrate that this is the case.
+Once this NDP review is made and forms part of the statutory development plan for the Kirdford Plan Area, it will be a primary consideration when determining planning applications within the Plan Area.
+In cases where a decision is sought on the basis of material considerations where a planning application is not in accordance with the NDP review, applicants and appellants have to clearly demonstrate that this is the case.

-Additionally the Plan has been prepared in strict accordance with all relevant primary and secondary legislation - principally Schedule 4B of the Town and Country Planning Act 1990, as amended by the Localism Act 2011, and the Neighbourhood Planning (General) Regulations 2012 - to ensure that it comprises a set of policies that are procedurally sound in their preparation and in accordance with the 'basic conditions', which in summary require Neighbourhood Plans to:
+Additionally this 2019 review has been prepared in strict accordance with all relevant primary and secondary legislation - principally Schedule 4B of the Town and Country Planning Act 1990, as amended by the Localism Act 2011, and the Neighbourhood Planning (General) Regulations 2012 - to ensure that it comprises a set of policies that are procedurally sound in their preparation and in accordance with the 'basic conditions', which in summary require Neighbourhood Plans to: